 Long-term hormone replacement therapy used to be routinely prescribed for postmenopausal women to relieve hot flashes and other menopause symptoms.
 Hormone replacement therapy was also thought to reduce the risk of heart disease.

-However, hormone replacement therapy — or menopausal hormone therapy, as it's now called — has had mixed results.
-Many of the hoped-for benefits failed to materialize for large numbers of women.
 The largest randomized, controlled trial to date actually found a small increase in heart disease in postmenopausal women using combined (both estrogen and progestin) hormone therapy.
-For women in this study using estrogen alone, there was no increased risk in heart disease.
+For women in this study using estrogen alone, there was no increased risk of heart disease.

-Other studies suggest that hormone therapy, especially estrogen alone, may not affect — or may even decrease — the risk of heart disease when taken early in postmenopausal years.
-However, these studies can be confusing to interpret into practice, since study outcomes can be affected by many factors, such as the ages of the study participants, the time elapsed since menopause and the duration of hormone therapy use.
-Continued research will help doctors more clearly understand the relationship between menopausal hormone therapy and heart disease.
+But clinical studies can be confusing to interpret into practice.
+Study outcomes can be affected by many factors, such as the ages of the study participants, the time elapsed since menopause and how long hormone therapy is used.
+Continued research will help doctors more clearly understand the relationship between menopause hormone therapy and heart disease.

-- The risk of heart disease to an individual woman taking hormone therapy is very low.
+- The risk of heart disease to an individual taking hormone therapy is very low.
 If you are in early menopause, have moderate to severe hot flashes and other menopausal symptoms, and are otherwise healthy, the benefits of hormone therapy likely outweigh any potential risks of heart disease.

 - Your individual risk of developing heart disease depends on many factors, including family medical history, personal medical history and lifestyle practices.
 Talk to your doctor about your personal risks.
 If you're at low risk of heart disease, and your menopausal symptoms are significant, hormone therapy is a reasonable consideration.

-Menopausal hormone therapy risks may vary depending on:
+Menopause hormone therapy risks may vary depending on: